These are the BEST Slow Cooker Black Beans ever! Full of flavor, a total crowd pleaser and naturally vegetarian, gluten free and dairy-free.

 Real food eating is amazing…..but it ain’t cheap.
 Amirite?

 Through my many years of clean real food eating, I have felt the sting of many a pricey grocery bill.
 Grocery bills that have made me cringe.
 Grocery bills that almost made me give up on real food and go back to the processed junk that is (for some insane reason) often cheaper.

-Thank goodness I didn't give up.
-Thank goodness I stuck with my belief in the importance of real food in our lives.
-Thank goodness I found tricks and recipes that are wholesome, delicious and super-duper budget friendly.
-Thank goodness for beans.
+Thank goodness I didn’t give up.
+I stuck with my belief in the importance of real food in our lives.
+And luckily, I found tricks and recipes that are wholesome, delicious and super-duper budget friendly.